signalwire/lambda-weather-api/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-# Lambda function for Weather API
+# AWS Lambda function for Weather API

 This repository holds the snippet to demonstrate how to deploy and test a lambda function with OpenWeatherMap API